 Our lab does highly interdisciplinary research.
-One focus is to create biomimetic microfluidic devices using various engineering techniques.
-For example, we apply 3D-printing, mold casting, softlithography, and laser-cutting to fabricate the devices.
+One focus is to create biomimetic microfluidic devices using various engineering techniques such as 3D-printing, mold casting, soft lithography, and laser-cutting.
 Electrospinning and hydrogels are commonly used to create 3D extracellular matrix on microfluidic devices for cell and tissue culture.
 We are also a group of analytical chemists.
 We develop new methodologies using spectroscopy, electrochemistry, separation, and mass spectrometry to quantitate molecules we are interested in.
-Currently, we are using these tools to study biofilm antibiotic resistance and endothelial dysfunctions in diabetes.
-In the future, we also plan to investigate liver and cancer biology.
+Currently, we are using these tools to study blood vessels, the liver, and infections.

 Recently, we also started a new project to create wearable sensors to monitor health.
 Various new technologies and protocols have been developed and tested for these applications.